-Each time a binary search is run, the search will divide the list into two parts and focus on the side of the list closest to the number for which you are searching.
+Each time a binary search is run, the search will divide the list into two parts.
+The search focuses on the side of the list closest to the number for which you are searching.

-This means that for each time the search is run, it will reduce the amount of numbers through which the program needs to search by two.
+For each time the search is run, the amount of numbers through which the program needs to search is halved.

 To learn more about Python, read our How to Learn Python guide.